Exhibition History

 2011 The Backlands Milford Galleries Dunedin

-2010 Centra Milford Galleries Queenstown
+2010 Central Milford Galleries Queenstown

 2009 Flight Milford Galleries Dunedin, Auckland